MarkD833/RCBUS-68xxx/asm_code/README.md

 # RCBUS MC68000 Software

-This folder contains the software that I've either developed myself or ported to my RCBus 68000 board(s).
+This folder contains the assembler software that I've either developed myself or ported to my RCBus 68000 board(s).
+It can be assembled using EASy68K.

 | Code | Description |
 | :---- | :---- |